The Importance of Dental Care

 What is periodontal disease?

 Periodontal disease is a term used to describe inflammation or infection of the tissues surrounding the tooth.
 Accumulation of tartar and calculus on the teeth causes gum recession around the base of the tooth.
-Infection soon follows and the gums recede further, exposing sensitive unprotected tooth root surfaces and the bony tooth sockets.
+Infection and bad breath soon follow and the gums recede further, exposing sensitive unprotected tooth root surfaces and the bony tooth sockets.
 Left untreated, the infection spreads deep into the tooth socket, destroying the bone.
 Ultimately, the tooth loosens and falls out.
 Advanced periodontal disease can lead to other serious health problems, including infections of the throat, heart, kidneys, and liver.
 And as you can imagine, it is quite painful.

 What is involved in a routine dental cleaning?